Red Dead Redemption 2 review: Somehow, it lives up to the hype

 Typically, a lot of the focus on a Rockstar game is primarily on the attention to detail and production value.
 But these things are so much more important in Red Dead 2 because a lot of those details have micro-mechanics attached to them.
 Forget to wear a mask while committing a crime?
 You're easier to identify.
 Haven't eaten in a long time?
 Your health will drain quicker.
 Didn't pack a warmer outfit for the night time?
 You're more vulnerable to the elements.
 Haven't cleaned your gun in a while?
 It won't perform to the best of its ability.

-The amount of granularity in the game can feel daunting.
+That level of detail can feel daunting.
 In the first dozen hours you're presented with a smattering of responsibilities that presumably require your constant attention, but it eventually becomes clear that some of these tasks don't need to be monitored that closely.

 For example, your gang campground -- which acts as a home base of sorts -- needs support through donations, food supplies and ammunition refills.
 But if you casually check in on these metrics every time the game has you revisit the campground, odds are it won't ever be an issue.
 Even the hunting system, which the game spends a good deal of time teaching you early on, doesn't seem like much of a required chore.